cookiecord/cookiecord/README.md

 # Cookiecord

-Cookiecord is an experimental discord bot framework built in TypeScript using advanced features.
+Cookiecord is an experimental discord bot framework built-in TypeScript using advanced features.
 It has a discord.py-esque module system which allows for easy prototyping and clear concise code.

 ## Installation